 When we imagine walking into a pet store, childhood nostalgia seems to take over.
-However, we need to discuss the ethical implications of what one of our favourite business types has on society.
+However, we need to discuss the ethical implications of what one of our favorite business types has on society.
 While some may think that there can be nothing inherently wrong with selling puppies, kittens, snakes or goldfish, not every business holds themselves to high ethical standards.

 How ethics have shaped the work environment

-Research collected by the National Business Ethics Survey in 2013 showed that the vast majority of misdemeanours that occur within the workplace were not singular occasions but were repeated on a continual basis, often leading to a repetitive pattern.
+Research collected by the National Business Ethics Survey in 2013 showed that the vast majority of misdemeanors that occur within the workplace were not singular occasions but were repeated on a continual basis, often leading to a repetitive pattern.